-11 Parking/turning in accord with plans (YHA24)
+10 Parking/turning in accord with plans

-The development shall not be brought into use until the turning areas, vehicle parking for the proposed dwellings and the seven replacement parking spaces have been surfaced, marked out and provided in accordance with the approved plan(s).
-The parking and/or turning space shall thereafter be kept available for parking (of private motor cars and/or light goods vehicles) at all times.
+The dwellings hereby permitted shall not be occupied until the turning areas and vehicle parking for the proposed dwellings and the seven replacement parking spaces have been surfaced, marked out and provided in accordance with the approved plans.
+The parking and turning space shall thereafter be kept available for parking (of private motor cars and/or light goods vehicles) at all times.